René-Joseph Kimber: Family and personal life

-Kimber served in the militia during the War of 1812 as an officer and surgeon.
+Kimber served in the militia during the War of 1812 as an officer and surgeon, in the 4th Select Embodied Militia Battalion of Lower Canada.
 In 1814, he was promoted to captain.
+After the war, he was a supernumerary officer in the militia battalion commanded by his father.
 He was eventually appointed a justice of the peace and was involved in creating an educational society at Trois-Rivières.

+In 1835, Louis-Joseph Papineau and about a dozen other Patriotes visited Trois-Rivières on a speaking tour to build support for the Patriote movement.
+In a letter to his wife, Papineau recounted that after the political meeting was done, the Kimbers invited the group to their house for a fine supper, along with local notables such as Ezekiel Hart and Kimber's daughter and son-in-law, Harline and Henry Judah.
+The house was decorated with transparencies and slogans, such as "Long Live Papineau and Viger" and tributes to liberty and the people, along with fruits and garlands and cardboard cut-outs.
+The party went on until 3 o'clock in the morning.
+Kimber, in a mischievous spirit, plied his male guests with considerable amounts of fine wines, port and madeira, to the point that, according to Papineau, in the morning some of them could not recall the events of the night before.
+Papineau assured his wife that he had limited himself to "a little good Bordeaux", and "came out of it all as fresh and sober as when I came in".
+He slept from 3:30 am to 5 am, and carried on with the trip to Quebec.

 Kimber was a charitable man, known for his donations for those in need.
 In one case, he bought a house for a former servant and arranged for a regular monthly payment.
 When he was preparing his will, he set aside the debts which several poor people owed to him.

 Political career

 Lower Canada

 Kimber was elected to the Legislative Assembly of Lower Canada for Trois-Rivières district in a by-election in 1832, and was re-elected in the general election of 1834.
-He supported the Ninety-Two Resolutions, which Louis-Joseph Papineau introduced in the Assembly, calling on the British government to make major reforms to the constitutional structure in Lower Canada.
+He supported the Ninety-Two Resolutions, which Papineau introduced in the Assembly, calling on the British government to make major reforms to the constitutional structure in Lower Canada.

+Also in 1834, Kimber was chair of a committee appointed by the Assembly to review the rights of Jews in Lower Canada.
+Two years earlier, the Parliament had passed a bill for Jewish emancipation, to put Jews on the same footing as Christians.
+Some questions had arisen about the interpretation of the act, which resulted in a review by the committee chaired by Kimber.